Quality-diversity in dissimilarity spaces: Magnitude and diversity

 The notion of magnitude that we will introduce below has been used by ecologists to \emph{quantify} diversity since the work of Solow and Polasky \cite{solow1994measuring}, but much more recent mathematical developments have clarified the role that magnitude and the underlying concept of weightings play in \emph{maximizing} a more general and axiomatically supported notion of diversity \cite{leinster2016maximizing,leinster2021entropy}.
 We will describe these concepts in reverse order, moving from diversity to weightings and magnitude in turn before elaborating on them.

-As a preliminary definition, a square nonnegative matrix $Z$ is a \emph{similarity matrix} if its diagonal is strictly positive.
-Now the \emph{diversity of order $q$} for a probability distribution $p$ and similarity matrix $Z$ is
+A square nonnegative matrix $Z$ is a \emph{similarity matrix} if its diagonal is strictly positive.
+Now the \emph{diversity of order $q$} for a probability distribution $p$ and similarity matrix $Z$ on the same space is

 for $1 < q < \infty$, and via limits for $q = 1,\infty$. \footnote{ The logarithm of \eqref{eq:diversity} is a ``similarity-sensitive'' generalization of the R\'enyi entropy of order $q$.
 For $Z = I$, the R\'enyi entropy is recovered, with Shannon entropy for $q = 1$. } This is the ``correct'' measure of diversity in essentially the same way that Shannon entropy is the ``correct'' measure of information.